 TIG Welders

-TIG welding is typically carried out on very thin metal and on aluminum and stainless steel.
-It uses a consumable tungsten electrode, which is shielded by gas from the nozzle.
+TIG welding is typically carried out on very thin metal, as well as on aluminum and stainless steel.
+It uses a consumable tungsten electrode, which is shielded from the nozzle by gas.

-You can use different filler materials or, if your surfaces have a very clean join, you can use it without filler material.
+You can use different filler materials, or, if your surfaces have a very clean joint, you can use them without filler material.
 (1)

 It is also the highest-paid welding skill to possess and possibly the cleanest way of welding.
-There is no slug or splatter but you will need a 100% argon shielding gas
+There is no slag or splatter, but you will need a 100% argon shielding gas

 Stick Welders